KennethFam/My-Learning-Journey/C-Languages/C++.md

 - Output a newline whenever a line of output is complete.

-- Prefer \n over std::endl when outputting text to the console.
+- Prefer `\n` over `std::endl` when outputting text to the console.

 - There’s some debate over whether it’s necessary to initialize a variable immediately before you give it a user provided value via another source (e.g. std::cin), since the user-provided value will just overwrite the initialization value.
 In line with our previous recommendation that variables should always be initialized, best practice is to initialize the variable first.

+- Always initialize your variables.

+- Avoid implementation-defined and unspecified behavior whenever possible, as they may cause your program to malfunction on other implementations.